blokeley/fman_rev_utils/README.md

 * List obsolete drafts.
 As above but list filenames in a dialog box.

 * Rename as released.
 Rename revA1 to revA etc.

+* Copy file name.
+Copies the file names of the selected files to the clipboard.

+* Copy file stem.
+Copies the file stems (file name without the suffix) of the selected files to the clipboard.

+* Copy path minus Dropbox.
+Copies the paths of the selected files, without the Dropbox path, to the clipboard.